niroopbs/AWS-service-deployment/README.md

 4. terraform plan
 5. terraform apply

-this will ask provide the tarrfic distribution as per the example green-80, so that it will rout the traffic between Frank 20% and Carol 80% will be distrubted.
+this will ask to provide the traffic distribution as per the example green-80 so that it will route the traffic between Frank 20% and Carol 80% will be distributed.

 ## run the cmd to show the output
 for i in `seq 1 10`; do curl app-lb-606515966.us-east-2.elb.amazonaws.com; done